lightbend/config/SPEC.md

  - valid boolean, null, and number literals become those types
  - anything else is a string
  - no substitution, unescaping, unquoting is performed
+ - the idea here is to avoid "doubling" the string escaping/encoding rules and making it hard to put a string in a property, but the price is that you can't put objects and arrays in properties.
+FIXME: alternative is to key off whether the property starts with a `[` or `{` or to do a delayed parse when we see what type the app asks for.

 ### Substitutions